-- 1. The site has capacity for around 9 dwellings.
-A broad mix of dwelling types, sizes and tenures is encouraged at the site.
-The development of affordable homes is supported. - 2.
-New dwellings constructed at the site should be consistent with the scale and density of adjacent development. - 3.
-Access is to be taken from Halifax Road. - 4.
-The Pedestrian link between Halifax Road and Chapel Street is to be retained and where possible enhanced in terms of its safety and accessibility. - 5.
+- 1. The site has capacity for around 35 dwellings.
+A broad mix of dwelling types, sizes and tenures should be provided on Site.
+The provision of affordable homes is encouraged. - 2.
+Vehicular access is to be taken from Richard Street. - 3.
+A pedestrian link should be provided from the development to the Reedley Hallows Greenway to the north east of the Site. - 4.
+The layout of the development should take into account the findings of the Council's SFRA for the Site. - 5.
+Open Space and ecological enhancements provided as part of the development should be focussed towards the Reedley Hallows Greenway to supplement and enhance this green corridor. - 6.
 A Tree Survey confirming the quality and health of existing trees on site is required.
-As far as possible existing trees Categorised as A and B should be retained and incorporated into the layout and design of the Development. - 6.
-Prior to the construction of any new dwelling, comprehensive and safe remediation of the site is required to sufficiently address any ground contamination resulting from the site's former use.
+As far as possible existing trees Categorised as A and B should be retained and incorporated into the layout and design of the Development. - 7.
+Prior to the construction of any new dwelling, comprehensive and safe remediation of the site is required to sufficiently address any ground contamination.
 A Construction Method Statement will be required confirming how contaminated materials will be stored and removed from the site.